 Several Windows users report that they are seeing the “Audio renderer error.
 Please restart your computer.” whenever they try to play a Youtube video.
 The issue is not specific to a particular Windows version and is reported to occur with several different web browsers including Chrome, Opera, Edge, and Mozilla Firefox.
 Other affected users report that for them, the issue also occurs when listening to iTunes or when using the built-in audio player.

 - Audio driver glitch – This seems to be a recurrent bug with some motherboard models.
-Affected users have found various solutions that resolve the problem temporarily such as unplugging > plugging the headphones, restarting the computer or temporarily disabling the audio driver.
+Affected users have found various solutions that resolve the problem temporarily such as unplugging > plugging the headphones, restarting the computer, or temporarily disabling the audio driver.

-- A conflict between the Windows Sound drivers and ASIO driver – This issue is confirmed to appear in those situations where the users use both the Windows Sound driver and the ASIO driver with different sound format frequencies.
+- A conflict between the Windows Sound drivers and ASIO drivers – This issue is confirmed to appear in those situations where the users use both the Windows Sound driver and the ASIO driver with different sound format frequencies.
 In this case, the solution is to synchronize the two frequencies.

-- Bugged BIOS version – On Dell computers, the issue is mostly liked with a flawed software update.
+- Bugged BIOS version – On Dell computers, the issue is most liked with a flawed software update.
 Since Dell has resolved the bug, updating the BIOS version to the latest version should resolve the issue entirely.

-Method 1: Unplug/Plug headphones
+1. Unplug/Plug headphones

 As silly as this method might sound, a lot of affected users have reported that the issue was resolved after they unplugged the headphones and plugged them back in.
-This step is confirmed to work with both jack headphones and USB (dongle or physical capable).
+This step is confirmed to work with both jack headphones and USB (dongle or physical cable).